aryan2022-bit/India-s-COVID-19-Impact-A-Data-Dashboard/README.md

 🛠️ Tech Stack
 - Tableau – for dashboard creation and data visualization.
-- Tableau Prep - for data cleaning and preparing
+- Tableau Prep - for data cleaning and preparing.